dbuentello/slack-old-joe/README.md

 - Can download an in-channel file
 - Downloading a file results in a file on disk that has the right content
 - Can pause and resume a larger download, file on disk remains unchanged while paused
+- Can cancel a download
+- Can change download location

 #### Application Window
 - Can maximize the window